hashkat/hashkat/docs/directory.md

 Contains the pages and images used in the write-up of the ***#k@*** documentation.
 In its subdirectory **tutorial_input_files**, one can find a directory corresponding to almost every tutorial found in the ***#k@*** documentation, where the *INFILE.yaml* file that will be created in each respective tutorial can be found.

-## <span style="color:blue">examples</span>

-Contains a list of directories, each containing an example *INFILE.yaml* file for a particular network simulation.

 ## <span style="color:hotpink">graph.svg</span>

 Contains network graph created by running *visualize.py*.